Driver airlifted to hospital after car smashes through entrance of bank in Brockton

 BROCKTON, MASS.
-(WHDH) - A 51-year-old man was hospitalized after his car rolled over and slammed into a bank in Brockton early Friday morning.
+(WHDH) - A 51-year-old man who was hospitalized after his car rolled over and slammed into a bank in Brockton early Friday morning will be summonsed to court on a slew of charges, authorities said.

-Authorities responding to Webster Bank on Oak Street just before 2:30 a.m. found the car on its roof and partially inside the building.
+Emergency crews responding to Webster Bank on Oak Street just before 2:30 a.m. found the car on its roof and partially inside the building, according to fire officials

 Firefighters extricated the driver, Robert Morano, from the vehicle and paramedics transported him to Good Samaritan Medical Center, where he was then airlifted to a Brigham & Women’s Hospital with chest trauma, Brockton Fire Capt.
 Richard Costa said.